BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line_advanced/examples.md

 GreasedLine can be used to create sparks.

 First generate the path the sparks will follow.
-Create GreasedLines each with a random color from a predefined color palette and with different widths.
+Create GreasedLines each with a random color from a predefined color palette and with different widths from these paths.

 <Playground id="#KIW47V#1" title="Simulating sparks - step 1" description="A cool UFO surrounded by sparks created by GreasedLine - step 1." />